The Best Hikes in Phoenix - Travel by Brit

 Not only is Echo Canyon Trail one of the best hikes in Phoenix, but it’s also considered the most challenging hike in the Greater Phoenix area.
 It’s located on Camelback Mountain, which gets its name from the two rock formations that make the mountain look like a kneeling camel.

+Echo Canyon Trail should only be attempted by experienced hikers.
 This hike is a steep, uphill scramble to the top, and you may have to use your hands at some points.
+Make sure you bring proper shoes and plenty of water.
 However, the challenge is rewarding, because you are met with stunning views of Greater Phoenix once you reach the top!

-Hiking Supplies to Bring Along
+Helpful Hiking Supplies to Bring When Hiking in Phoenix and Scottsdale

-Start Exploring the Best Hikes in Phoenix!
+Explore the Best Hikes in Phoenix and Scottsdale

 Save the Best Hikes in Phoenix for Later